 When you think of contributing to others it nearly always means a financial gift or a donation of your time.
 But what if you don’t have either of those?
 Have you ever thought that you could make a significant difference in someone else’s life without having to give money or your time or for that matter even be in good health?
 When we think of coming forward to help those in need, many of us mistakenly think we don’t have enough ourselves, so how could we give generously to others?

 What if you didn’t need to give money, or volunteer your time or even have to participate with consistently good health to make a contribution?
 How can anyone with the even the barest of necessities themselves possibly cater decidedly to others?
 Well, many have discovered, it doesn’t take much to give.
+Take these forward thinking Niagara dental offices for example.
+They decided to give their patients some added value by giving away free floss and tooth brushes in order to keep their teeth healthy.

 Since 1999 The Greater Good has given over $35 million dollars to various well deserved recipients worldwide.
 Here’s the thing, any of us can give for free to any number of different causes in less than a minute of our time.
 The GreaterGood.org has an on-line presence that gives the user an accurate, timely experience through stories and videos of where the world and it’s people are in need the most.